NZ Battery Project

 Decision-points

-- Detailed business case – pending approval, prepare more detailed designs and analysis, and undertake work to further inform the potential operating models of the preferred option or options and their impact on the market.
+• Detailed Business Case – detailed designs and analysis, and undertake work to further inform the potential operating models of the preferred options and their impact on the market.
+Preferred option to be identified after developing the economic case with further work to follow to develop an investment case for that option.

 Estimated cost: Up to $69 million